-The magnificent tureen tureen from the KURLAND series by KPM Berlin is guaranteed to keep its contents warm for longer.
-The KURLAND service was originally called 'Antique Kanthen'.
-It was renamed KURLAND in honor of the Duke of Kurland, who commissioned a multi-piece service from KPM to decorate his Friedrichsfelde Palace in Berlin.
-The edge of the individual pieces is designed to resemble the classicist relief, consisting of egg and dart bars, a cloth hanger and a
+This magnificenttureen KURLAND series by KPM Berlin is guaranteed to keep its contents warm longer.
+The KURLAND service was originally called “Antique Kanthen.”
+It was renamed KURLAND in honor of the Duke of Kurland, who commissioned a multi-piece service from KPM to furnish his Berlin palace, Friedrichsfelde.
+All in white, KURLAND shines in all its glory.
+The rim of each piece features a neoclassical relief consisting of egg-and-dart molding, drapery, and P

 Show moreHistory